iondodon/awesome-switcher/README.md

 This plugin integrates the familiar application switcher functionality in the [awesome window manager](https://github.com/awesomeWM/awesome).

+**Compatible with AwesomeWM v4.3**

 Features:

-- **Simple Alt-Tab switching**: Cycle through windows in their natural order
+- **Smart Window Switching**: Cycles through windows in their natural order (sorted by class, then instance)
-- **ESC cancellation**: Press ESC while Alt-Tab switching to cancel and return to the original window
-- Visual highlighting of selected window with urgent flag
+- **Visual Feedback**: Highlights the selected window in the wibar using the urgent flag
-- Easily adjustable settings
-- Backward cycle using second modifier (e.g.: Shift)
-- Includes minimized clients (in contrast to some of the default window-switching utilities)
+- **Minimized Windows**: Automatically unminimizes windows when cycling through them
+- **Window Raising**: Optional automatic raising of windows during cycling (configurable)
+- **Multi-Screen Support**: Works across all screens with proper window management
+- **Backward Cycling**: Use Alt-Shift-Tab to cycle backwards
+- **State Preservation**: Remembers window states (minimized, opacity) and restores them properly
+- **Focus Memory**: Tracks previously focused client for better switching experience

 ## Installation